 “The project I am currently working on is to lay the groundwork for a comprehensive study on the intersect of faith-based organizations and city planning in Ottawa.
 This involves a large amount of reading and study of official planning policy documents as well as researching of faith-based groups in the city and how they impact the social landscape of the city. . .
 Using GIS we have been able to see what areas of the city have the greatest access to faith-based organizations, and where they may be lacking.”

 Meet some of our world class faculty and staff inspiring great minds and changing the world.

 Careers in Geography & Environment

 A degree in Geography or Environmental Studies offers a wide range of career opportunities for students.
-A sample of these careers are listed below.
+A sample of these careers is listed below.